 - The ability of both parties to maintain the same standard of living they had during marriage.

 - How much the supported spouse contributed to the other spouse’s earning capabilities.

 - The ability of the paying spouse to make payments while maintaining his or her standard of living.

 - Each party’s assets and debt, including whatever was divided amongst them during the divorce.

 - A conviction for spousal abuse or a history of domestic violence.

 Additionally, it is important to note that, ultimately, the court believes the supported party should be able to become self-sufficient within a reasonable timeframe.
 This is generally defined as half the length of a marriage, except in situations where a marriage lasted 10 years or longer.

 If you are seeking to reduce or increase your spousal support payments, the burden of proof will rest on the shoulders of the party who files the request.
 If you are requesting an increase in the payments you receive, you will have to prove to the court that material changes in your life warrant an increase in support.
 If you are seeking to lower the payments you make, the court might consider the passage of time as one factor, but it is not sufficient on its own.
 You will also have to prove that there was a significant change in your circumstances.

 If you would like to seek a modification of your spousal support payments, whether you are the recipient or the payee, you will need skilled legal guidance to help you navigate the process.
-At the Bez Law Firm, P.C., our skilled team of spousal support attorneys in Sacramento is dedicated to providing exceptional legal representation to every client who seeks our help.
+At the Bez Law Firm, P.C., our skilled team of attorneys is dedicated to providing exceptional legal representation to every client who seeks our help.

 Get started on your spousal support modification today and contact our law firm at (916) 512-8944 to schedule an appointment with one of our knowledgeable attorneys.